Julia-ta/TiMBA_outlook/README.md

 - A flag to show verbose optimization output [default: True]
 - A flag to show verbose calculation information [default: False]

+Basic add-on module settings include (see [add-on modules for TiMBA](#add-on-modules-for-timba)):
+- The activation of the carbon module [default: True]

 TiMBA is delivered with a set of default settings, which were tested and validated.
 The default settings can be changed when executing the package in the CMD or in `default_parameters.py` (changes in settings by the CLI will overwrite parameters in `default_parameters.py`).

 #### Settings as parameters